Aside from being the short form of the name Joseph, ie a man’s name, there is also a derivative for women, Jo.

 The name Joe is said to be used from the mid-1800s.

-My favorite Joe name is Joe Bloggs, and he features in some of my stories.
+My favourite Joe name is Joe Bloggs, and he features in some of my stories.

 It’s anonymous enough for someone to use as a cover when booking into a sleazy motel and is a little more refined than Smith or Jones, names that more than likely already feature in the register.